matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable.md

 1. manually iterate through each row and manipulate the data,
 2. or you can use predefined Filters.

-A Filter is a class that has a &#039;filter&#039; method which will manipulate a DataTable in some way.
+A Filter is a class that has a 'filter' method which will manipulate a DataTable in some way.
 There are several predefined Filters that allow you to do common things, such as,